 Dollu Kunitha or Dollu Dance, a famous folk dance of Karnataka is mainly performed with quick and light movement of the feet and legs.
 The costumes of the performers are simple.
 Upper part of the body is usually left bare while the black sheet-rug is tied on the lower part of the body over the 'dhoti' or sarong.
 Virbhadra is a folk dance of Goa.
 The person enacting the role of Virbhadra dresses himself in a warrior's costumes.
 He wields swords as he dances his way in the grounds of the temples.
 Mando-Dhulpod, also a folk dance of Goa features peculiar costume of the performers.
 The notable feature is its pattern resembling the Burmese Saronge-type dress, locally called Tollopo.

-Dalkhai is the most popular folk-dance of Orissa, performed on occasions like Phangun Puni, Bhaijiuntia, Nuakhai and so on.
+Dalkhai is the most popular folk-dance of Odisha, performed on occasions like Phangun Puni, Bhai juntia, Nuakhai and so on.
 The women usually dress themselves with the colourful Sambalpuri Sari and wear a scarf on the shoulders holding the ends below in both the hands.
 Adorned with traditional ornaments and flowers their full-bodied frames sustain the lively steps for long hours.

 The colourful costumes of Indian folk dances enhance the beauty of the performance.
 Folk dances are the particular style of dancing that originated from the ordinary people of a society or region, thus their costumes are also native and closely associated with the customs of the originating state.
 Indian folk dances also reflect the diversity in Indian tradition and culture, thus the costumes also differ according to the tribe and place of birth.